leonardoMirabal/303util/README.md

 - use the **length selector** in the top bar for quick changes
 - use **Len** inside the menu on compact layouts

-Length is stored per voice, so voice 1, 2, and 3 can use different step counts.
+Each voice supports **4 to 32 steps**, and length is stored per voice, so voice 1, 2, and 3 can use different step counts.

 ## Sound controls